Publish or Perish version 8

 In Publish or Perish 8, we introduced a new metric correcting for the age of the paper: the hA index.
 Created by Yves Fassin and published in the ISSI newsletter, this is a h-index with paper citations corrected by the year of publication.
 Details of its calculation can be found here, but in short it is the largest number of papers in the dataset that have obtained at least hA citations per year on average.

 In contrast to the Publish or Perish hIa index, introduced by Harzing, Alakangas and Adams, which divides the (individual) h-index by the total number of years in the data-set, the hA index divides the citation count of each paper by the age of that paper.
-The hA index can easily be verified manually by sorting the results in Publish or Perish on the citations per year column.
+The hA index can easily be verified manually by sorting the results in Publish or Perish on the citations per year column (see illustration).

 Note: The metrics pane was simplified in earlier Publish or Perish versions as many users were confused by the many unfamiliar metrics.
 However, all metrics that were ever included in Publish or Perish are still available in the exported results.
 Hence, you can continue any longitudinal research projects that use these metrics.